 If you need to adjust the display resolution, choose System Preferences from the Apple () menu.
-The Retina display offers scaled resolutions that allow you to have text and objects appear larger on screen, or to make them appear smaller which provides more space on screen.
-Note: Scaled resolutions do not offer the same visual quality as the Retina setting.
-Scaled resolutions may also impact graphics performance depending on which applications you are using.
+The Retina display offers scaled resolutions.
+These allow you to have text and objects appear larger or make them appear smaller which provides more space.
+Your Mac will either show four or five scaled resolution options depending on the model.

 Retina displays only use scaled resolutions rather than specific resolution settings like external displays.
 If you need to use a different resolution than those available on the built-in display, consider attaching an external display via HDMI or Thunderbolt.

 All Apple applications included with OS X Lion and later on your MacBook Pro with Retina display already support the Retina display.
 These applications include Mail, Safari, Calendar, Contacts, Messages, Maps, iBooks, FaceTime, Photo Booth, and TextEdit.
 Additionally, iPhoto, iMovie, iTunes, Keynote, Pages, Numbers, Aperture, Final Cut Pro X, and Motion all support the Retina display.

 I'm noticing functional or visual issues with an application.
 How can I make it work better?

 Try opening the application using Low Resolution mode: